 • 1 teaspoon salt

-• ¼ teaspoon black pepper
+• ยผ teaspoon black pepper

 Instructions

-• Add 2 pounds potatoes to a large pot with cold water.
-Bring to a boil, add 2 teaspoons of salt, then cook until fork tender, 20 to 30 minutes, depending on their size.
+• Potatoes: Add 2 pounds potatoes to a large pot and cover with cold water.
+Bring to a boil, stir in 2 teaspoons of salt, and cook until fork-tender, about 20โ€“30 minutes depending on size.
+Drain and let cool slightly until easy to handle.

-While the potatoes cool, make the dressing and prep the other ingredients.
+Meanwhile, prepare the dressing and other ingredients.

 Video